 where $\{\lambda_j(A)\}$ is an eigenvalue sequence for $A$ (see~\cite{LSZ:Book, Po:JNCG23}).
 The limit $\bint A$ is precisely the NC integral of $A$.
 A stronger notion of measurability (called \emph{strong measurability} or \emph{positive measurability}) requires $A$ to take the same value on \emph{all normalized positive traces}.

 Given a closed Riemannian manifold $(M^n,g)$, Connes' integration formula asserts that, if $f\in C^\infty(M)$, then the operator $f\Delta_g^{-n/2}$ is strongly measurable, and we have

 where $\nu_g(x)$ is the Riemannian measure (see~\cite{Co:CMP88, KLPS:AIM13}).
-This shows that the NC integral recaptures the Riemannnian measure.
+This shows that the NC integral recaptures the Riemannian measure.

-Spectral asymptotics of form~(\ref{eq:Intro.Weyl-DpaDp-tau}) with $q/p=1$ implies an even stronger form of measurability.
+Spectral asymptotics of the form~(\ref{eq:Intro.Weyl-DpaDp-tau}) with $q/p=1$ imply an even stronger form of measurability.
 If $A^*=A$ it can be shown that if $\lim_{j\rightarrow \infty} j \lambda_j^{\pm} (A)$ exists, then $A$ is strongly measurable, and $\bint A$ agrees with the difference of these limits (see, e.g.,~\cite{Po:JNCG23}).
-This is extended to non-selfadjoint operators by looking at real and imaginary parts.
+This extends to non-selfadjoint operators by considering their real and imaginary parts.
 If these conditions are satisfied we shall say that $A$ is \emph{spectrally measurable}.
 Thus, spectral measurability is an even stronger form of measurability than strong measurability.

 It actually follows from results of Birman-Solomyak~\cite{BS:VLU77, BS:VLU79, BS:SMJ79} that, on any closed manifold $M$, the \psidos\ of order~$-\dim M$ are spectrally measurable.
 Birman-Solomyak's result actually predates Connes' integration formula~(\ref{eq:Intro.int-form}) and implies a stronger form of this result.